ActianCorp/integration-platform-docs/docs/integration-agent/agent-troubleshooting.md

 Engine version not recognized [NoSuchFileException] (processAgentLicensing) (register)

-This usually means you have one or more incorrect engine settings in your appication.properties file.
+This usually means you have one or more incorrect engine settings in your application.properties file.
 Common engine-versioned properties to review are:
 ```
 dataconnectVersion
 worker.engineJavaHome